nicaurybenitez/terraform-eks-karpenter/README.md

 ### Karpenter

-You need to make sure you can interact with the cluster and that the `Karpenter`

-pods are running, i.e.:
+You need to make sure you can interact with the cluster and the `Karpenter` pods are running, i.e.:

 ```